ivan-berlocher/open-trust-infrastructure/chapter-02-language.md

 > *"Now the whole earth had one language and the same words...
 Then they said, 'Come, let us build ourselves a city and a tower with its top in the heavens.'...
 The LORD confused the language of all the earth."*
 > — Genesis 11:1-9

-The Tower of Babel is humanity's foundational myth about language:
+The Tower of Babel is humanity's foundational myth about language.

+*Note: This narrative is used as a conceptual metaphor, not a theological claim.*

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐